Ford Courier: Second generation (1977–1985)

 The Courier continued to be sold in North America until 1982 model year.
 For 1983, Ford introduced its own Ford Ranger to fill its compact truck segment in the United States and Canada, effectively replacing the Courier.
 However, in other markets (such as Australia), this generation of Couriers continued on until the 1985 model year, when the next generation was introduced.
 Australian models received a facelift around 1982/1983.

 Between 1979 and 1982, a number of electric Ford Couriers were produced.
 Jet Industries purchased "vehicle gliders" (Ford Courier bodies minus their engines) and put in a series DC motor and lead-acid batteries to produce the Jet Industries ElectraVan 750.
 These were sold mainly for use as service trucks, generally to local government departments.
 They had a top speed of about 70 mph (113 km/h), and would go 50 to 60 miles (97 km) on a full charge.
 A number of these vehicles still exist, usually with upgraded motor control systems and higher-voltage battery packs.

 Third generation (1985–1998)

-Coinciding with the 1985 redesign of the Mazda of the Proceed/B-Series, the Courier was given a larger, more modern cab.
+Coinciding with the 1985 redesign of the Mazda Proceed/B-Series, the Courier was given a larger, more modern cab.
 New options included five-speed manual transmissions, four-wheel drive, and a V6 engine.
 For the first time, extended and four-door cabs were available.

 In a similar fashion to the North American Ford Ranger becoming the donor platform for the Ford Explorer SUV, a sport utility would be based upon this version of the Courier.
 Branded the Ford Raider (and equivalent Mazda Proceed Marvie), it was sold from 1991 to 1997.